Jon

 He admits to having conflicts with coaches who wanted to moderate his style – he has a notably short driver swing – but has developed a technique that works perfectly for his body while imparting the power he needs to put through the ball.

 From the start of 2023, Rahm looked much happier with his swing.
-He racked up three PGA Tour victories before the end of February, and went into the Masters tournament at Augusta as one of the leading players to prevail.
+He racked up three PGA Tour victories before the end of February, and went into the Masters Tournament at Augusta National as one of the leading players to prevail.

-Rahm dueled with fellow LIV star Brooks Koepka throughout the four days at golf’s most iconic course.
+Rahm dueled with fellow LIV Golf star Brooks Koepka throughout the four days at one of the most iconic courses in golf.
 Starting the final round four shots behind his rival, he made a series of clutch birdies before sealing his first Green Jacket with pars at the last four holes.

 That victory put Rahm back on top of the world rankings, and he competed strongly at The Open that summer before playing a key role in another European Ryder Cup success, this time in Italy.